ES-DOC/pyesdoc/README.rst

 What is pyesdoc ?
 --------------------------------------

-pyesdoc is a python client library for exploiting the ES-DOC eco-system.
+pyesdoc is a Python client library for exploiting the ES-DOC eco-system.
 It supports documentation creation, validation, serialization, publishing, I/O & search use cases.

 Why pyesdoc ?
 --------------------------------------

 A documentation eco-system is only as good as the available client tools.
-ES-DOC provides the pyesdoc client tool so as to simplify leveraging the ES-DOC eco-ssytem in the python programming language.
+ES-DOC provides the pyesdoc client tool so as to simplify leveraging the ES-DOC eco-system in the Python programming language.

 Who uses pyesdoc ?
 --------------------------------------

-Developers building value added software ontop of the ES-DOC eco-system.
+Developers building value-added software on top of the ES-DOC eco-system.

 Further Information ?